USFWS/secas/_posts/2025-01-27-New-paper-shows-Virginia-Piedmont-grasslands-are-one-of-the-most-species-rich-habitats-in-the-US.md

   float: right
 ---

 [The Floristics of Virginia's Northern and Central Piedmont grasslands](https://vcs.pensoft.net/article/126066) found 6 study sites where 100 m sq plots contained 100 or more different plant species.
 That's more than has been documented in the Virginia mountains or coast and is among the highest richness recorded in the US.
 A 100 m sq plot is roughly the size of a 1,000 square foot house.
-That's a ton of plant species in a really small area!
+That's a ton of plant species in a really small area!<!--more-->

 Piedmont grasslands and savannas, once widespread, are now mostly gone.
 Those that remain are either semi-natural communities maintained by mowing or grazing (powerline rights-of-way, roadsides, old fields) or on a small number of public and private areas managed with a mix of prescribed fire and/or mowing.
 Interest in Piedmont grasslands and savannas is growing, however, and efforts to restore and protect these ecosystems continue to grow.